Modified: July 12, 2012

 • What is the difference between the Live Webinars and the On-Demand Webinars?

-• The On-Demand Webinars will be the recorded Live Webinars that occur in February & March 2011.
-The main advantage to the Live Webinars is that they allow attendees to interact live with the presenter and the class during the webinars.
-The main advantage to the On-Demand Webinars is that the participant can watch (stream) the content on their own schedule, at a location that is most convenient for them (i.e., home, work, etc.).
+• The current On-Demand Webinar content consists of the recorded end edited Live Webinars offered in January/February 2020.
+The main advantage to the Live Webinars is that they allow attendees to interact live with the presenter and ask questions about the On-Demand lectures and homework assignments during any of the ten Q&A Live Webinars.
+The main advantage to the On-Demand Webinars is that the participant can watch (stream) the content on their own schedule (24/7), and cover the content at their own pace rather than having to keep with the pace of the Live Webinars.

 • Can I register for Live Webinar modules, or On-Demand Webinars, that cover just the content areas where I feel I need the most help?

-• Absolutely, and this approach may be preferred for examinees who receive a Diagnostic Report that is “Deficient” or “Marginal” in in any of the content areas noted below:
+• Only for the On-Demand Webinars (refer to the A la carte section on the On-Demand webpage), and this approach may be preferred for examinees who receive a Diagnostic Report that is “Deficient” or “Marginal” in any of the content areas noted below:

-1. • SP-A: Seismic Data and Seismic Design Criteria
+1. • SP-I: Seismic Data and Seismic Design Criteria

-2. • SP-B: Seismic Characteristics of Engineered Systems
+2. • SP-II: Seismic Characteristics of Engineered System

-5. • SP-E: Seismic Detailing and Construction Quality Control
+6. • SP-VI: Seismic Detailing and Construction Quality Control

 • What are the system requirements for the Live Webinars?

-Participants wishing to connect to audio using VoIP will need a fast Internet connection, a microphone and speakers (a USB headset is recommended).
+Participants wishing to connect to audio using VoIP will need a fast Internet connection and speakers (a USB headset is recommended).
+A microphone is not a necessity.

 • What are the system requirements for the On-Demand Webinars?

-• How long will I have access to my purchased On-Demand Video content?
+• How long will I have access to my purchased On-Demand Webinar content?

 • How do I access previously purchased On-Demand Webinar content?

-If you have forgotten your User Name and/or Password you can request that they be mailed to you from the Returning Users Page.
+If you have forgotten your Username and/or Password you can request that they be e-mailed to you from the Returning Users page.

 • Are there restrictions on how many times an On-Demand Webinar video may be viewed?